Last Updated on July 17, 2021 by Dr. Sanusi Umar, MD

 - The position and quantity of free hydroxyl groups

-In another publication, the authors described the significance of oxidative stress as a major factor that contributes to the aging processes of the body, including those experienced by the hair follicles (2).
+In another publication, the authors described the significance of oxidative stress as a major factor contributing to the aging processes of the body, including those experienced by the hair follicles (2).

-They pointed out that as we get older, our cells and tissues start to produce more free radicals.
+They pointed out that our cells and tissues start to produce more free radicals as we get older.
 Although we also have endogenous neutralizing processes, these mechanisms start to decline and become less active over time.

 Our hair follicles show signs of aging in the form of: